Forgiveness and Discharge

 The PSLF Help Tool helps determine whether you work for a qualifying employer for the PSLF or Temporary Expanded Public Service Loan Forgiveness (TEPSLF) programs, suggests actions you can take to become eligible for PSLF, and guides you through the PSLF form and submission process.

 Servicing for the PSLF Program is managed by another federal student loan servicer ( MOHELA).
-If you enroll in PSLF, your eligible loans will be transferred from Nelnet to the PSLF servicer.
-If your loans have already been transferred to the PSLF servicer, you can log in to their borrower portal to track your PSLF status and payment counts.
+If you enroll in PSLF, your eligible loans will be transferred from Nelnet to MOHELA.
+If your loans have already been transferred to MOHELA, you can log in to their borrower portal to track your PSLF status and payment counts.

 * Any loan received under the William D. Ford Federal Direct Loan (Direct Loan) Program qualifies for PSLF.